iafisher/isqlite/README.md

+# isqlite
 isqlite is an improved Python interface to SQLite.
 It has a more convenient API, support for database migrations, and a command-line interface.

 **WARNING:** isqlite is in beta.
 Not all features described here have been implemented yet.
 If you want to try it out, back up your data first.

+## Features
+- A more convenient API.
+    - e.g., `db.create("people", {"name": "John Doe"})` instead of `cursor.execute("INSERT INTO people VALUES ('John Doe')")`
+    - Rows are returned as `OrderedDict` objects instead of tuples.
+    - Helper methods to simplify common patterns, e.g. `get_or_create`.
+- Automated database migrations against a schema defined in Python.
+- Support for `decimal.Decimal`, `datetime.time` and `bool` database columns.
+- A command-line interface.

+## Python interface
 ```python
 from isqlite import Database